 I was a sophomore in college when I was accused of living my life as though I were “hopping down the bunny trail.”
 True, I was a little naive at the time.
 Everything I knew I had learned from voraciously reading books.
 Experience?
 Practically none.

 But I went for that experience every chance I got and created chances when they didn’t appear.
 I think, and hope, some of that experience shows through in my writing.

 I have been writing since 2006 when I first read fan fiction on the web and thought, “I can do that.”
 William Grey, former editor and writer for “National Geographic,” read my manuscript of a novel and told me that my writing was worth pursuing.
 I did everything I could to learn more, including reading books on how to write better and subscribing to “The Writer” magazine.

 Since then, I have written short stories, a couple vignettes and drafts of three novels, two of which are in their third go-round.

 My blog is about what I have learned while writing and traveling around the country in an RV.

-My site includes samples of my writing and photos taken while traveling.
+My site includes editing experience, samples of my writing and photos taken while traveling.